jhumelsine/jhumelsine.github.io/_posts/2024-06-14-unit-test-attributes.md

 Resolving a flaky test may involve updates in the test, but it’s probably going to require updates to the implementation as well.
 Resolving a flaky test is probably going to take some time to track down and resolve.

 # Summary
 I’ve listed a dozen attributes that yield effective unit tests.
 I haven’t specified how to achieve these attributes.
-I’ll present practices in future blogs.
+I’ll present practices in future blogs (TBD).

 Most of these attributes apply to other types of tests too, such as Integration Tests.